andyjost/Sprite/docs/source/PythonAPI/ModuleLayout.rst

 =================

-The contents of the ``curry`` package are documented in detail in the :ref:`Reference Material <Reference/index:Reference Material>`.
+The contents of the ``curry`` package are documented in detail in the :ref:`reference-material`.
 The major submodules are described briefly below.

 :mod:`curry.backends`
     Implementations of the available compiler and runtime backends.